 Don’t leave home without: Lonely Planet Slovenia (Travel Guide)

-Zurich is Switzerland’s largest city, and it’s a great place to visit to see both culture and scenery.
+Zurich is Switzerland’s largest city, and it’s a great place to visit to see both cultures and scenery.
 You can explore the historic, medieval streets of the Old Town, sample Swiss chocolate firsthand and gaze out over the beautiful shores of Lake Zurich.

 From the city, you are within easy reach of some of Switzerland’s most dramatic natural sights, from alpine lakes to high mountain peaks.